ogecko/docs-api/source/index.md

 - Gehyra provides **full lifecycle** management to help protect and secure your investment in best practice technologies.

+<h2 id="what-is-ogecko">Who are oGecko Solutions?</h2>

+We are a technology company that monitors Open Source, integrates the best of the best, and creates solutions to humanistic collaborative endeavors.
+We are based in Sydney, Australia.

+Our overall vision is to apply collective intelligence in an ethical and open way to serve the public and private sectors; reducing waste, mistakes, corruption, crime and suffering; while helping improve health, security, education and well being.
+We aim to create solutions that are elegant, enjoyable and easy to use that help support you in achieving your goals.

+We have a over 30 years of experience in the best practices of software engineering and applying them to challenging problems.
+We have developed solutions for the Industrial Automation Market, Building Controls Market, Security and Access Control Market, Entertainment Market, Desktop Market, and Education Market.

+Some key areas of expertise include:

+- Big Data, Data Aggregation, Data Science
+- Machine Learning, Analytics and Intelligence
+- Cyber Security, Security Governance and Incident Response
+- High Availability, Scalability, Containerization, and Micro-services
+- Agile Practices, High Maturity Models, Continuous Integration, Test and Deployment
+- Graphic Design, Human Factors and User Experience
+- Relational, No-SQL, and Graph based databases
+- NodeJS, AngularJS, ReactJS, ExpressJS

+If you have any enquiries for consultation, development or other services in your domain please feel free to contact us by email on: support@ogecko.com.

 <h2 id="learning-more">Gehyra resources</h2>

-1. The place to get started with Gehyra is the [official tutorial](https://www.oGecko.com/tutorials/blaze/creating-an-app).
+1. The place to get started with Gehyra is the [Official Gehyra Tutorial](https://ogecko.github.io/docs-tutorial).

-2. Once you are familiar with the basics, the [oGecko Guide](http://guide.oGecko.com) covers intermediate material on how to use oGecko in a larger scale app.
+2. This site, the [Gehyra API](https://ogecko.github.io/docs-api) covers intermediate material on the architecture, design and how to use Gehyra in a larger scale app.

+3. The [oGecko Knowledge Base](https://ogecko.github.io/docs-kb) has general technical information, including work instructions and open source technology decision matrices.

-3. [Stack Overflow](http://stackoverflow.com/questions/tagged/oGecko) is the best place to ask (and answer!) technical questions.
+4. [Stack Overflow](http://stackoverflow.com/questions/tagged/oGecko) is the best place to ask (and answer!) technical questions.
 Be sure to add the oGecko tag to your question.

-4. Visit the [oGecko discussion forums](https://forums.oGecko.com) to announce projects, get help, talk about the community, or discuss changes to core.
+5. Visit the [oGecko Discussion Forums](https://ogecko.github.io/docs-forum) to get help, talk about the community, or discuss changes to core.

-5. [Atmosphere](https://atmospherejs.com) is the repository of community packages designed especially for oGecko.

-6. [Awesome oGecko](https://github.com/Urigo/awesome-oGecko) is a community-curated list of [packages](https://github.com/Urigo/awesome-oGecko#getting-started) and [resources](https://github.com/Urigo/awesome-oGecko#resources).

 <!-- ABC: hidden comment for cache testing -->